ohtayo/mathopt-java/README.md

     }

 ### Algorithm implementation
-For evaluation objective function, use ObjectiveFunction class and the name of objective function as String.
+For evaluation of objective function, use ObjectiveFunction class and the name of objective function as String.

     String nameOfObjectiveFunction = "jp.ohtayo.mathopt.function.Rastrigin";
     (double[])ObjectiveFunction.execute(variable, nameOfObjectiveFunction);